SpindlySpider/UoP-AI-CW/nn/NN_documentations.md

 ![Adam Default LR](./doc-images/adam-0.01-loss-over-1000-epoch-batch-size-1.png)

+**Analysis**:
-**Analysis**: Severe instability with loss spikes at epochs 33, 39, 52, 57, 62-63, 70, 80, 88.
-One spike reached 0.0053 (4× baseline) and overflow warnings indicate gradient explosions despite clipping.
+Severe instability over 1000 epochs during execution overflow warnings occurred which indicate gradient explosions despite clipping.

 This could be because the learning rate was too high for ADAM, we used a learning rate of `0.01` which could could a overshoot when combined with the momentum.
 Additionally another issue we could be facing is our activation functions becoming saturated, leading to results close to the boundaries (0 and 1).